ittekiou/EgQE/docs/articles/SAW-03_Zero-Effects.md

 ### **(8) Toward a Re-reading of Einstein**

 This askew reorientation clarifies both the achievement and the limit of Einstein’s space–time formulation.
 By abandoning absolute space and time, relativity theory correctly displaced fixed backgrounds in favor of relational description.
 However, it retained a privileged role for observers, reference frames, and locally synchronized coordinates.
 These functioned as favored zeroes—necessary for calculation, but syntactically overburdened.
 Absolute Relativity extends Einstein’s relational insight by releasing this final privilege.
 No observer, frame, or origin is required to ground physical description.
 What remains is not relativism without structure, but structure without zero.
 In this sense, Absolute Relativity is not a rejection of Einstein’s theory, but its continuation beyond the point where favored zeroes silently re-entered the formalism.

+── _Zero is not the origin, but an effect._

 ---